cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Cuomo/Network Infrastructures (PDF 2).md

 >Higher bandwidth
 >Use two separate frequency bands (upstream and downstream bands)

->Asymmetric because downstream is higer then downstream.
+>Asymmetric because downstream is higer then upstream.
 ### ADSL frequency bands
 Before, in the past, we had only 4Khz of bandit.
 Now they extend the bandit.